reema0814/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 ## Query fact and dimension tables

-Most queries in a relational data warehouse involve aggregating and grouping data (using aggregate functions and GROUP BY clauses) across related tables (using JOIN clauses).
+In this task, you will query data warehouse tables using SQL to retrieve and analyze data.
+Most queries will involve aggregating and grouping data with functions and GROUP BY clauses, as well as joining related fact and dimension tables using JOIN clauses.

 1. Create a new SQL Query, and run the following code: